 This menthol and camphor cream is mega popular in Asia.
 Locals say it cures everything.
 It may not be EVERYTHING, but it helps ease mosquito bites, muscle aches and even cough and congestion.

-The first time I was in Bangkok I was overwhelmed with the potential for shopping.
+In both Thailand and Vietnam I was overwhelmed with the potential for shopping.
 Particularly clothes.
 Whether it’s in the malls or on the street markets, you will find everything you need to wear at super cheap prices.

 - Aloe Vera